louabill/ado-mode/README.md

 Installation is not as simple as it could be, so there (will be) installation instructions on the wiki.
 For now, the [installation instructions](http://louabill.org/Stata/ado-mode_install.html) are back on the old webpage.)

+## External Tools Needed for MS Windows and *nix:

+* To send code to Stata from Emacs:
+  * If you are using a Mac, this will work out of the box.
+  * If you are using MS Windows, you'll need to install of [AutoIt](https://www.autoitscript.com/site/autoit/downloads/).
+  * If you are using Unix, you will need to get `xsel` and `xdotool`.
+In Debian/Ubuntu, this can be done via `sudo apt-get install xsel xdotool`.
+Other *nixes will be similar.

 One day I will get this Melpa-compliant.
-One day.
+One day soon, I hope.

 **Please** let me know if there are any troubles with the installations, since there are little quirks with cross-platform Emacs stuff.